updated on 02 March 2021

-The coronavirus pandemic has not led to any delay in plans to change legal education and training in 2021 with the introduction of the new Solicitors Qualifying Exam (SQE).
+The coronavirus pandemic has delayed plans to change legal education and training in 2021 with the introduction of the new Solicitors Qualifying Exam (SQE).
 Here is everything we know about the new exams, from the syllabus, to the format of the exams themselves, to the cost for candidates, to what law firms, universities and law schools are doing.

 The SQE is a new system of exams that all solicitors must pass at the point of qualifying.
-It will replace the LPC in September 2021, but candidates already doing the LPC, a law conversion one of these courses or a law degree do not have to be affected (see more on the transition period below).
+It will replace the LPC in September 2021, but candidates already doing the LPC, a law conversion course or a law degree do not have to be affected (see more on the transition period below).

 The SQE is divided into two stages, with SQE stage one (SQE1) covering legal knowledge; and stage two (SQE2) testing practical skills.
 The SQE is being introduced by the Solicitors Regulation Authority (SRA) and run by Kaplan.